 - Introduce new things as you go: start with one toy or activity, and if your toddler starts to look bored, give them something new to do, or surprise them with a special snack, or anything to make the trip seem less monotonous!

-- Break it up with screen time: of course it is okay to allow some screen time, in fact it might be a good idea to let them take a break and watch a movie or an educational show, especially during a longer than 4 hour road trip!
+- Break it up with screen time: of course it is okay to allow some screen time, in fact, it might be a good idea to let them take a break and watch a movie or an educational show, especially during a longer than 4-hour road trip!

-Foolproof Car Activities for Toddlers
+Foolproof Toddler Car Activities

-You can get free audio books from the library or snag a free 30-day subscription to Audible and download new books right onto your phone!
+You can get free audiobooks from the library or snag a free 30-day subscription to Audible and download new books right onto your phone!
 And if you already have Audible, then you’re ahead of the game.